 10. Pick out an awesome ceremony backdrop.

+A cool backdrop or arch adds a personalized touch to your ceremony.
 And don’t be afraid tie in punchy pops of color (see more here).

 11. Plan a grand entrance… outdoors!

 This ‘entrance’ is the perfect combination of handmade monograms + vintage doors.

 12. Infuse your decor with unexpected decor — like garland.

 This looks beautiful on the backs of chairs.
 By Moda Deco.